Biomedinformatics/NGSPanPipe/README.md

 IMPLEMENTATION:

 The single script pipeline (pipeline.pl) integrates multiple perl scripts.
 Users have to download the zipped file from clone or download tab and execute pipeline.pl.
-This generates output panmatrix.txt in binary format and count.txt gives pangenome coverage.
+This generates output panmatrix.txt in binary format and count.txt gives pangenome coverage. two additional files are also obtained as output: ntmatrix.txt and novel.txt containing panmatrix of acquired genes absent from reference strain and potential novel reads respectively.